jbcoe/value_types/DRAFT.md

   `allocator_traits<allocator_type>::deallocate`.
 Otherwise if `alloc !=
-  other.alloc` and if `other` is not valueless, a new owned object is constructed in `this` using `allocator_traits<allocator_type>::construct` with the owned object from `other` as the argument, with memory allocated using either the allocator in `this` or the allocator in `other` if the allocator needs updating.
+  other.alloc` and if `other` is not valueless, a new owned object is constructed in `this` using `allocator_traits<allocator_type>::construct` with the owned object from `other` as an rvalue as the argument, with memory allocated using either the allocator in `this` or the allocator in `other` if the allocator needs updating.
 The original owned object in `this` is destroyed using `allocator_traits<allocator_type>::destroy` and then deallocated using `allocator_traits<allocator_type>::deallocate` with the original allocator in `this`.